amelialei/Recipe-Data-Exploration/README.md

 We end up with an R value of 0.006323716062416152, and a p-value of 0.045529470241813606.
 With significance level alpha=0.05, we fail to reject the null in favor of the alternate, where there is a correlation between the average recipe rating and the amount of sodium in each individual recipe.

 ## Framing a Prediction Problem
+We want to predict the rating for a reicpe based on its features.
+To do this, we will be performing a multi-class classification as we are predicting whether the recipe will a 0 star, 1 star, 2 star, 3 star, 4 star, or 5 star recipe.
+Our response variable is the rating of the recipe.
+We chose this because rating represents the likeability of the recipe which is aligned with the goals of our prediction problem and our data exploration.
+We will only use features of the dataset that are available at the time of our prediction.
+These are features that are known before someone has tried the recipe such as the number of ingredients, number of steps, nutrition facts (calories, sodium, carbohydrates, etc.), and description.
+We will not use review in our model training as that is that information that we would know before a user has tried the recipe.
+The metric we chose was F1-score as opposed to accuracy because when looking at our dataset, there is an imbalance between the number of recipes that have a 4 or 5 star rating compared to recipes that receive a 1 or 2 star rating.
+Therefore, if we were to use accuracy as our metric, a model that predicts that every recipe was 5 star could recieve high accuracy score, but it would be less useful than if we were to use the F1-score

 ## Baseline Model